Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 2. ***Install JQ***:  [https://github.com/stedolan/jq](https://github.com/stedolan/jq)

-JQ is needed for parsing the authorization response and extracting the bearer token and org ID required in the http  request headers.
+JQ is needed for parsing the authorization response and extracting the bearer token and org ID required in the HTTP request headers.

 ## Create your service account via the CLI